P0118 – Meaning, Causes, Symptoms, & Fixes

 - Faulty ECM

-This trouble code will put your vehicle into a failsafe mode, which may cause your car’s engine to hesitate and run rough until the engine reaches optimal operating temperature.
+This trouble code will put your vehicle into a failsafe mode, which may cause your car’s engine to hesitate and run rough.
 Other characteristics of the failsafe mode may include lowered fuel economy, increased emissions, and other driving inconveniences.
 We recommend getting maintenance immediately as these conditions, if unattended for extended periods of time, may cause further damage to your vehicle.

 Code P0118 Common Diagnosis Mistakes

-Prematurely replacing the ECT sensor before attempting to visually inspect the surrounding wiring, as it is often the cooling system that is the primary source of the issue.
+Prematurely replacing the ECT sensor before attempting to visually inspect the connector and cooling system.

 - Check to see if there are any other codes along with P0118 and clear your Check Engine Light with FIXD.